GE Appliances

 Continuous Drain Failure

-Dehumidifier bucket fills too quickly or overflows even with hose attached
+Dehumidifier bucket fills too quickly or overflows, even with a hose attached.

 Advertisements